 Carolyn Howard-Johnson was at the base camp of Mount Everest researching local monasteries on the internet when it happened.
 The lifelong writer and author of several books could no longer read.

 “I suddenly noticed that I wasn’t understanding what I was seeing on the computer screen,” she recalls.

 The feeling soon passed and Howard-Johnson went to bed that evening without mentioning the episode to anyone else in the camp.
 The next morning at breakfast, after making an off-hand comment to their guide and consulting the expedition doctor via telephone, Howard-Johnson found herself on an emergency flight to a hospital in Beijing.

-Hours later, the doctors told her that she had suffered a transient ischemic attack (TIA), which is often referred to as a “mini-stroke.”
+Hours later, the doctors told her that she had suffered a transient ischemic attack (TIA), which is often referred to as a “mini stroke.”

-What Is a Mini-Stroke?
+What Is a Mini Stroke?

-“It wasn’t that severe and it went away fast,” says Howard-Johnson of her TIA in the Himalayas.
-Her primary symptoms included slight dizziness and a temporary disruption in her reading comprehension.
+“It wasn’t that severe and it went away fast,” says Howard-Johnson of her TIA symptoms in the Himalayas.
+Her primary complaints included slight dizziness and a temporary disruption in her reading comprehension.
 The experience was certainly odd, but she didn’t think much of it.
 Howard-Johnson’s subtle signs came and went within minutes, but in some people the symptoms linger a little longer.

 A Stroke of any Magnitude Can Be Life-Altering

-While a person’s risk for having a stroke of any sort increases with age, even younger, healthy people need to take mini-strokes seriously.
+While a person’s risk for having a stroke of any sort increases with age, even younger, healthy people need to take mini strokes seriously.
 Smokers, diabetics, those with high cholesterol, high blood pressure, and a personal and/or family history of stroke or heart disease are at the highest risk.